jedevc/fyp-report/report.md

 In the first pass, we attempt to remove all vulnspec-style calls that reference blocks with an inline interpretation.
-By doing this, we simplify the process for the next stage, since all remaining calls have function interpretations, so the resulting code can make a number of assumptions that allow for a simpler implementation.
+By doing this, we simplify the process for the next stage, since all remaining calls have function interpretations, so the resulting code can make several assumptions that allow for a simpler implementation.

 To reduce the inline calls, we map over each statement in every block,